Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Nonparametric Partial Disentanglement via Mechanism Sparsity

 We can thus combine both Theorems \ref{thm:nonparam_dis_cont_a} (or Theorem~\ref{thm:nonparam_dis_disc_a}) with Theorem~\ref{thm:nonparam_dis_z} to obtain stronger guarantees.
-Practically, this means that regularizing both $\hat\mG^a$ and $\hat\mG^z$ to be sparse will lead to a more disentangled representation, i.e. a sparser entanglement graph $\mV$, than if regularization was applied on only $\hat\mG^a$ or only $\hat\mG^z$.
+Practically, this means that regularizing both $\hat\mG^a$ and $\hat\mG^z$ to be sparse will lead to a more disentangled representation, i.e. a sparser entanglement graph $\mV$, than if regularization was applied only on $\hat\mG^a$ or only on $\hat\mG^z$.

-\subsection{Graphical criterion for complete disentanglement}
+\subsection{Graphical Criterion for Complete Disentanglement}

-The previous sections introduced results guaranteeing identifiability up to $\eqcon^\va$, $\eqcon^\vz$ and $\eqcon^{\vz,\va}$ which all correspond to potentially \textit{partial} disentanglement.
-This section provides an additional assumption to guarantee identifiability up to $\eqperm$, i.e. \textit{complete} disentanglement.
+The previous sections introduced results guaranteeing identifiability up to $\eqcon^\va$, $\eqcon^\vz$ and $\eqcon^{\vz,\va}$, which all correspond to potentially \textit{partial} disentanglement.
+This section provides an additional assumption to guarantee identifiability up to $\eqperm$, i.e., \textit{complete} disentanglement.